 Disclaimer: Often the health of Persian cats is a very controversial topic and information is dependant on which breeder/organization you ask.
 Our data is supported by extensive veterinarian research; in particular the research of Dr. Danièlle Gunn-Moore who is 1 of 5 leading world experts in the health of domestic felines, and Dr. Karen Becker who is a proactive holistic veterinarian.

 All cats have the potential to inherit or develop health problems; just as all humans are predisposed to certain illnesses or may contract diseases through their environment.
 Breeders may claim that their line has never expressed a genetic disease but anyone who claims that the breed is 100% healthy is either lying or not knowledgeable about the breed.
 Be critical of anyone who offers to sell you a pet without a health guarantee, mentions that their kittens are separate from the main part of the household for health reasons, or does not allow you to visit their cattery.
-Healthy persians generally live an average of 15 years and should not suffer from more than morning bed head.
-Their luxurious, long coat needs regular grooming and bathing in order to remain unmated and healthy.
+Healthy persians generally live an average of 15 years and should not suffer from more than morning bed head and possible minimal tearing due to the nature of their shortened faces.
+Their luxurious, long coat needs regular grooming and bathing in order to remain unmated and their skin healthy.
 They should not snort, wheeze or have excessive tearing.
 It is the responsibility of breeders to conduct the proper available genetic testing on all breeding cats, and to maintain health records.
 Foremost, breeding should be conducted ethically, and not purely for aesthetic reasons.
 Please keep in mind that most health problems are incurred by bad breeding habits and are preventable.

-For centuries, Persians have been selectively breed to propagate desirable qualities; ie. fur length, body type, color, and conformation.
-In the past few decades, this breed has experienced extraordinary pressure from artificial selection, mostly in the form of inbreeding, to make the breed nearly unrecognizable from what it used to be: lean and stocky, with long flowing hair and a sweet doll face expression to short and stocky with a ticker coat and a pig-like nose on a dome, ultra flat face called peke-face.
-While the plusher coat and the shorter, stockier body are distinctive qualities that do not compromise health, the pig-like face cannot exist without moderate to severe eye and sinus complications.
-Despite these obvious rising health problems, cat fanciers embarked on a new goal to reproduced this piggy look and registry organizations in the U.S embraced it.
-In the mid 1990’s, the peke-face persian (known as an extreme type Persian in scientific literature) replaced the doll-face
+For centuries, Persians have been selectively breed to propagate desirable qualities; ie. fur length – standard vs extreme, body type – slender vs cobby, color, and facial conformation.
+In the past few decades, this breed has experienced extraordinary pressure from artificial selection, mostly in the form of inbreeding, to make the breed nearly unrecognizable from what it used to be: traditional doll face persians vs extreme face persians.
+While the plusher coat and the shorter, stockier body are distinctive qualities that do not compromise health, breeding for the pig-like extreme face often times compromises the nasal-acriminal system, leading to heavier eye drainage and possible breathing problems.
+Despite the obvious rising health problems, cat fanciers became obsessed with the shortened face and registry organizations in the U.S embraced it.
+In the mid 1990’s, the peke-face persian (known as an extreme type Persian in scientific literature) became more competitive than the doll-face persian in the show hall.

-Persians in CFA’s “Best in Show” rings and started becoming the dominating look in American pet homes.
-Meanwhile, registry organizations in Germany recognized the deformed, unhealthy nature of this look and banned the breeding of any cat whose tip of the nose is higher than the lower level of the eyelid.
-Since I live in the U.S and so do most of you reading this, I feel inclined to mention that just because a trait is common does not make it beautiful or healthy.
-Good breeding practices involve maintaining well-founded ethical pillars, knowledge about feline diseases, gene linkage, optimal diet for breeding pairs, trends in breed health, the availability of modern genetic testing, but above all, strong ethical breeding pillars that are founded in science and not aesthetics.
-To me, the worst breeder is the one who values aesthetics over the functionality of a trait and allows this trait to propagate and decrease the quality of life for the animal.
+Flat faced persian quickly became the dominating look in American pet homes.
+Meanwhile, registry organizations in Germany recognized the increased health detriments of breeding for flat faces and banned the breeding of any cat whose tip of the nose is higher than the lower level of the eyelid.
+Since I live in the U.S and so do most of you reading this, I feel inclined to mention that just because a trait is common does not make it healthy.
+It should be noted, however, that it is possible for a flat faced cat to have minimal tearing and no difficulty breathing.
+Good breeding practices involve understanding feline diseases, gene linkage, optimal diets, genetic testing, and above all, continually learning.
+To me, the worst breeder is the one who propagates low-functional traits such as stenotic nares or huge leaky eyes.
 Health consequences include but are not limited to:

-Brachycephaly (Greek: brachy = shortened, cephalic = head) and its associated consequences, is the most common disease that afflicts the Persian breed in the US.
-The credit goes to cat fanciers who ignore its importance, and often dismiss arguments against it as a rant from people who don’t appreciate the aesthetic features of the modern-day breed.
+Brachycephalic (Greek: brachy = shortened, cephalic = head) Obstructive Airway Syndrome (BOAS) is the most common ailment to afflict the Persian breed in the USA.
+The issue arose during the transition from doll face persians to extreme face persians.
+Many cat fanciers consider the higher maintenance incurred by BOAS a suitable tradeoff to preserve the aesthetic charm of the extreme persians.
+Many new breeders in the field do not realize BOAS symptoms can be eliminated in extremes, consider it normal, and continue to propagate the problem.
 Fortunately, brachycephaly is a hereditary condition that is well understood in the veterinary field and its symptoms are proven.
 As defined by the Veterinary Association, Brachycephalism is a chronic condition characterized by changes in skull shape that produce a shortened muzzle.
 While all Persians express some degree of brachycephaly there are 4 different levels, often categorized into 3 by CFA show judges – doll face, flat face, and peke-face.
 While a doll face Persian is cute and relatively healthy compared to mesocephalic cats (a cat with a protruding snout of regular length), flat face and peke-face Persians are normally afflicted by many snout – associated health problems.
 There are 4 levels of brachycephaly:

 Type 1 (mild) brachycephalic persians are doll face Persians.
 Their nose falls far below the lower lever of their eyes and has a distinguishable nose ridge with a protruding snout.
 The lower jaw is even with the top jaw and the teeth properly align.The shortness of their muzzle has no significant health detriments when compared to mesocephalic cats.